 The Cloud Datalab Auto Shutdown feature will shut down the user's Cloud Datalab Virtual Machine (VM) instance after the VM has been idle for a user-configurable period (the default idle timeout period is 90 minutes).
-Shutting down the VM when it is no longer needed can help reduce Google Cloud Platform Console usage charges (see Cloud Datalab Pricing).
+Shutting down the VM when it is no longer needed can help reduce Google Cloud console usage charges (see Cloud Datalab Pricing).

 Auto Shutdown operation

 As a default, the Auto Shutdown timer starts counting down with a value of 90 minutes.
 The Cloud Datalab Accountmenu shows the approximate amount of time remaining before the Cloud Datalab VM will be shut down.

 Activity in the Cloud Datalab window will reset the timer to its starting value, such as:

 - using the tree-list window, including when the tree list auto-refreshes (e.g., when returning to the window)

 - running a command in a Cloud Datalab terminal tab

 The timer remains reset while a notebook is open and busy (running code in a cell).